April 23, Sunday, Day 13, ICW MM 883; Cape Canaveral FL

 Cocoa is a cute and artsy town with a lot of local pubs and restaurants and interesting shops that we didn’t go into.
 We had lunch at Pub Americana and I had a vegan portabella mushroom burger with carmelized onions- yum!

 We needed more Prestone for the generator and a few other items and the local hardware store is closed on Sunday, so Uber to the rescue again.
-We got what we needed at the super Walmart on Merritt Island, got everything loaded on the boat and then planned again on how the heck we were going to leave without damaging the wooden dock or hitting the nearby cement hall.
+We got what we needed at the super Walmart on Merritt Island, got everything loaded on the boat and then planned again on how the heck we were going to leave without damaging the wooden dock or hitting the nearby cement wall.
 We managed quite well and cruised up to tonight’s anchorage within view of the NASA edifice and a red rocket on a pad in the distance.